 This post may contain affiliate links, which means I earn a commission if you purchase from them (no extra costs to you!).
 For more information, check out my disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-Poland is slowly but surely gaining the status of a visit-worthy destination, but cities like Warsaw and Gdansk are getting all the attention while other Polish cities like Poznan are a bit left behind.
+Poland is slowly but surely gaining the status of a visit-worthy destination, but places like Gdansk and Warsaw (a must-see city) are getting all the attention while other Polish cities like Poznan are a bit left behind.
 I have to admit that I did not expect to find so many fun things to do in Poznan.
 But I was thrilled to discover a vibrant and diverse city where anyone can find something to enjoy.
 Here’s everything you must do and see when visiting Poznan.

 TOP THINGS TO DO IN POZNAN FOR HISTORY AND CULTURE LOVERS